dagargo/overwitch/README.md

 You can easily install them by running `sudo apt install automake libusb-1.0-0-dev libjack-jackd2-dev libsamplerate0-dev`.

-After installing Overwitch, we could allow it to adjust its own priority to realtime with this command.
+After installing Overwitch, we could let it adjust its own priority to realtime with this command.

 ```
 $ sudo setcap 'cap_sys_nice=eip' $(which overwitch)